joeclark-phd/flaskula/readme.md

 3. `python manage.py runserver`

 ###To *simulate Heroku* on my Windows machine:

+I don't recommend this because you don't get error messages that are quite as helpful.
+But this is possible.

 1. Set environment variables in a `.env` file. (`.gitignore` keeps it private)
 2. `heroku local run python manage.py deploy`